MicrosoftDocs/defender-docs/defender-for-iot/manage-devices-inventory.md

 [IMAGE]

-Learn more about how the helps you [discover IoT/OT devices](device-discovery.md).
+Learn more about the benefits of OT [device discovery](device-discovery.md).

 ## Access the Device inventory page

 Access the device inventory page by selecting Devices from the Assets navigation menu in the [Microsoft Defender portal](https://security.microsoft.com/machines).

-## Ensure you can view OT device data

-If you have a Defender for IoT license, continue to the prerequisites.

-If you don't yet have a Defender for IoT license, the Device inventory page shows:

-- OT devices with regular device data, and without security data.
-For example, the device name, IP, and category are visible, while the risk level isn't visible.
-- A note at the top of the page that indicates the number of unprotected OT devices.

-In this case, [onboard Defender for IoT](get-started.md) to get security value for your OT devices.

 ## Prerequisites

 Review the [Defender for IoT prerequisites](prerequisites.md).

+> [!NOTE]
+>
+> If you don't yet have a Defender for IoT license, the Device inventory page lists OT devices without security data.
+For example, the device name, IP, and category are visible, while the risk level isn't visible.
+A note is also visible at the top of the **Device inventory** page that indicates the number of unprotected OT devices.
+>
+> In this case, [onboard Defender for IoT](get-started.md) to get security value for your OT devices.

 ## View OT devices